 In the late 1930s, the term “trigger point” or “trigger zone” was introduced and referred to radiating pain or referred pain that could be produced from stimulation of a local area.
-In 1942, the term “myofascial pain syndrome” was introduced based on work by Janet Travell that described pain referred from “trigger points” in skeletal muscles to various locations, including the chest, neck, and head (35).
+In 1942, the term “myofascial pain syndrome” was introduced based on work by Janet Travell that described pain referred from “trigger points” in skeletal muscles to various locations, including the chest, neck, and head (39).
 Myofascial pain syndrome is now recognized as distinct from fibromyalgia.
-In the 1970s, Smythe laid the foundation of modern fibromyalgia syndrome by describing widespread pain and tender points (30; 18).
-Due to lack identification of definite structural lesions of the nervous system, fibromyalgia was excluded from the diagnosis of neuropathic pain in 2011, but emerging evidence including small fiber neuropathy in patients with fibromyalgia was reported (08).
+In the 1970s, Smythe laid the foundation of modern fibromyalgia syndrome by describing widespread pain and tender points (32; 20).
+Due to lack identification of definite structural lesions of the nervous system, fibromyalgia was excluded from the diagnosis of neuropathic pain in 2011, but evidence including small fiber neuropathy in patients with fibromyalgia was reported (08).
 This may be a comorbidity as further evidence indicates that small fiber neuropathy is distinct from fibromyalgia.

 (1) Multisite pain defined as 6 or more pain sites from a total of 9 possible sites.